White House Broke From 'Normal Process' Handling Trump-Ukraine Call, Witness Said

 And he said that departure in policy followed a conversation he had with a top lawyer on the National Security Council raising concerns about Trump's request that President Volodymyr Zelenskiy launch investigations that might help Trump's campaign in the 2020 election.

-John Eisenberg, the lawyer with whom Vindman spoke, has been called to testify, but is among the White House officials who've refused and aren't expected to appear.
+John Eisenberg, the lawyer with whom Vindman spoke, has been called to testify but is among the White House officials who've refused and aren't expected to appear.

-Trump has called the impeachment inquiry a "hoax," and White House counsel Pat Cipollone has said the administration need not participate — although some current and former officials have, including Vindman.
+Trump called the impeachment inquiry a "hoax" on Friday and White House counsel Pat Cipollone has said the administration need not participate — although some current and former officials have, including Vindman.

 That's why his testimony, and that of another witness whose deposition was released on Friday, Fiona Hill, are so important to the inquiry: They describe the actions of principal actors from whom investigators may not actually hear firsthand.